-Congratulations to Dr. Michael Gooseff, newly named 2017 Geologic Society of America Fellow.
-GSA Fellows are recognized for their distinguished contributions to the geosciences through publications, applied research, teaching, administration of geological programs, contributing to the public awareness of geology, leadership of professional organizations, and taking on editorial, bibliographica, and library responsibilities.
-His nominator and current GSA Fellow, Judson William Harvey, said Gooseff "is cited for pioneering critical new areas of hydrogeology in the field of groundwater-surface water interactions and watershed-river water connectivity at all latitudes, and particularly in Polar regions, making important new advancements possible in the fields of geochemical weathering and aquatic ecology."
+The Geological Society of America (GSA) Fellows are recognized for their distinguished contributions to the geosciences through publications, applied research, teaching, administration of geological programs, contributing to the public awareness of geology, leadership of professional organizations, and taking on editorial, bibliographic, and library responsibilities.
+Among their numbers this year is Dr. Michael Gooseff, cited for pioneering critical new areas of hydrogeology in the field of groundwater-surface water interactions and watershed-river water connectivity at all latitudes, particularly in Polar regions, making important new advancements possible in the fields of geochemical weathering and aquatic ecology.

 In addition to being an Associate Professor at the Institute of Arctic and Alpine Research (INSTAAR) and in the Department of Civil Architectural & Environmental Engineering , he is currently the Co-Director of the Hydrologic Sciences Graduate Program at CU and serves as the chair of CWEST’s Education Committee.

 Recently, Dr. Gooseff’s research along with press attention has been focused in Antarctica’s McMurdo Dry Valleys LTER, where he is the Lead Principle Investigator.
 His latest publication, “Decadal ecosystem response to an anomalous melt season in a polar desert in Antarctica”, was featured in Nature Ecology & Evolution.

 Dr. Gooseff explains more below and in a Nature Ecology & Evolution blog post: